 Writes ugly code and pretty poetry, propagates succulents, and talks about weird science fiction.
 Sometimes wearing white, sometimes wielding a sword.

 https://www.patreon.com/starfishskies (if you want to support me in exchange for a bit of bonus content/early access and the likes)

-www.unicornandpegasus.wordpress.com (blog about novels and stories by Anne McCaffrey, under construction)
+www.unicornandpegasus.wordpress.com (blog about novels and stories by Anne McCaffrey, under construction / on hiatus)

-www.kayanya.deviantart.com (Not updated in a long time, mostly a documentation in art and writing of my first years after leaving home.)
+www.kayanya.deviantart.com (Not updated in a long time, mostly a documentation of art and writing from my first years after leaving home.)

 All photos unless otherwise indicated (by referring link and/or name of artist) are my property.
 If you want to use one of them as a wallpaper on your private computer, go ahead (but I’d still be happy about a comment so I know you like and use it).
 Otherwise: reblog/link (from photo blog: repost whole posts/portfolio pages only, never single pictures), don’t re-upload anything without my permission.
 Always give proper credits and provide a visible link.
 Don’t directly repost any pictures containing a person’s face; reblog/link to the whole post instead.
 If you would like to use one of my photos as a story illustration or as header or background for any kind of blog or homepage, please ask before you do so!
 I’m open for collaborations :) If you don’t ask me beforehand and tell me later I will most likely ask you to take it down, depending on my mood, so please, ask.
 Don’t ever upload my photos on facebook, tumblr, and the likes without permission.
 You can link to the posts instead.

 If you need to send me a physical letter for legal or business purposes, you can address it to: